-1/ Laws 1998, Chapter 200 and Laws 2001, Chapter 326 provide for the reimbursement of authorized Motor Vehicle Division (MVD) 3rd parties for their services performed.
-The majority of reimbursement monies come from the State Highway Fund.

-2/ In FY 2010, there was a one-time distribution in the amount of \$43.2 million of the State Highway Fund share of the HURF portion of the VLT monies to the General Fund.

-- 3/ In FY 2009, there was a one-time distribution in the amount of \$67 million of the State Highway Fund share of the HURF portion of the VLT monies to the General Fund.
-Additionally, there was an allocation of \$1 million from the MVD registration compliance program to the General Fund per Laws 2002, Chapter 328, which required ADOT to deposit 50% of any increase in VLT collections due to vehicle registration enforcement. - 4/ Includes an allocation of \$1.4 million from the MVD registration compliance program to the General Fund.

-5/ In FY 2005, there was a one-time distribution in the amount of \$118 million of the State Highway Fund share of the HURF portion of the VLT monies to the General Fund.
-Additionally, there was an allocation of \$16.4 million from the MVD registration compliance program to the General Fund.

-6/ Includes an allocation of \$5.6 million from the MVD registration compliance program to the General Fund.
+- Laws 1998, Chapter 200 and Laws 2001, Chapter 326 provide for the reimbursement of authorized Motor Vehicle Division (MVD) 3rd parties for their services performed.
+The majority of reimbursement monies come from the State Highway Fund. - In FY 2012, there was a one-time distribution in the amount of \$109.1 million of the State Highway Fund share of the HURF portion of the VLT monies to the General Fund.
+Additionally, there were allocations to the General Fund of approximately \$1.3 million for school financial assistance and about \$700,000 from the MVD Registration Compliance program per Laws 2002, Chapter 328, which required ADOT to deposit 50% of any increase in VLT collections due to vehicle registration enforcement in the General Fund. - In FY 2011, there was a one-time distribution in the amount of \$44.6 million of the State Highway Fund share of the HURF portion of the VLT monies to the General Fund.
+Additionally, there were allocations to the General Fund of approximately \$1.6 million for school financial assistance and about \$1.1 million from the MVD Registration Compliance program. - 4/ In FY 2010, there was a one-time distribution in the amount of \$43.8 million of the State Highway Fund share of the HURF portion of the VLT monies to the General Fund.
+Additionally, there were allocations to the General Fund of approximately \$1 million for school financial assistance and about \$1.2 million from the MVD Registration Compliance program. - 5/ In FY 2009, there was a one-time distribution in the amount of \$67 million of the State Highway Fund share of the HURF portion of the VLT monies to the General Fund.
+Additionally, there were allocations to the General Fund of approximately \$600,000 for school financial assistance and about \$1 million from the MVD Registration Compliance program. - 6/ This amount Includes allocations to the General Fund of approximately \$900,000 for school financial assistance and about \$1.4 million from the MVD Registration Compliance program. - In FY 2005, there was a one-time distribution in the amount of \$118 million of the State Highway Fund share of the HURF portion of the VLT monies to the General Fund.
+Additionally, there were allocations to the General Fund of approximately \$700,000 for school financial assistance and about \$16.4 million from the MVD Registration Compliance program. - 8/ This amount includes allocations to the General Fund of approximately \$1 million for school financial assistance and about \$5.6 million from the MVD Registration Compliance program.